 Today, it was gleefully announced that HSBC’s profits had jumped to $17.2bn :

-And on the BBC Radio 4 Today problem financial expert Frances Coppola was interviewed about the results.
+And on the BBC Radio 4 Today programme financial expert Frances Coppola was interviewed about the results.
 I was a little surprised that the interview consisted of the presenter Dominic O’Connell saying he thought HSBC could have done better and Frances agreeing.
 The subject was quickly moved on with a cheery “Now let’s not be too chippy about HSBC.” and they went on to discuss banks whose results had not been announced.
 I was stunned.

 HSBC is the most criminal bank in the world.
 Almost every day there is a new report of a massive fine or prosecution somewhere in the world.
 Its crimes are very rarely reported on the BBC or elsewhere in the British media.
 HSBC is a British bank.
 Last month two new documentary films were released, Gangsters of Finance made in France and Netflix’s Dirty Money, Cartel Bank made in the US.
 Both films reveal new details about HSBC criminal activities that have never been reported in the UK.
 Until last year the Chair of the BBC Trust (the top job at the BBC) was Rona Fairhead an HSBC director, now Baroness Fairhead and International Trade Minister.
 She was head of risk and audit in the US at the time HSBC were laundering money for the Sinaloa drug cartel and terrorists.